5 Reasons You're Not Losing Weight on a Vegan Diet

 However, the effect isn't universal.
 People don’t always lose weight on a vegan diet, and may even end up gaining weight.
 Why the inconsistency?
 Here are five common reasons for that happening, as well as tips to avoid it, so you can enjoy both the health and the weight-loss benefits of a vegan diet:

 1. Your portions are too large

-Foods that are healthy, such as vegetables, fruit, whole grains, nuts, seeds, and avocado, contain raw materials that either fuel your body’s activity or help maintain, heal, or regenerate tissue, such as hair, skin, immune cells, and muscle.
+Foods that are healthy, such as vegetables, fruit, whole grains, nuts, and seeds, contain raw materials that fuel your body’s activity and help maintain, heal, or regenerate tissue, such as hair, skin, and muscle.
 But we don’t need an unlimited supply of these nutrients.
 The amount needed is based on a variety of factors, such as your age, gender, height, ideal body weight, and physical activity levels.
 For example, a tall, young, active male will require larger portions than an older, petite, sedentary female.

 2. You're not getting enough protein

 Legumes (aka beans, lentils, and peas) are a great source of plant protein.
 One cup of cooked lentils contains seventeen grams of protein, as compared to the eight grams found in a cup of cooked quinoa or a quarter cup of almonds.
 Adding a plant-based protein powder to a smoothie can also boost your protein intake by as much as 20-25 grams per serving.

 3. Your timing is off